CPD officers suspended after caught on video 'lounging,' sleeping in Bobby Rush's office during Chicago riot: sources

 "The Bureau of Internal Affairs has concluded the investigation into allegations against Chicago Police Department members seen inside Congressman Bobby Rush's office on June 1, 2020.

 The members have been notified of the results of the investigation.
+One member was issued a reprimand and 17 were given suspensions.
 Each member may elect to challenge the decisions based on their collective bargaining agreements, which initiates the grievance process.
-We are unable to release further information regarding the results of the investigation at this time due to the ongoing grievance process. "
+We are unable to release further information regarding the results of the investigation at this time due to the ongoing grievance process."

+The police department said one more officer was reprimanded for the incident.